hoge1e3/fs/README.md

 ## Test

 ```
-npm run test-browser
+npm run test
 ```

 Wait until "All test Passed." is shown in browser.

 ### Example
-FS.get method returns a File Object which can access to localStorage
+`FS.get` method returns a File Object which can access to localStorage.

+(See ./example.html)
 ```
 <script src="path/to/FS.js"></script>
 <script>